codeconscious/audio-tag-tools/README.md

 ```

 > [!NOTE]
-> This is the same format that the `--cache-tags` option of [my AudioTagger utility](https://github.com/codeconscious/audiotagger) outputs.
+> This is the basically same format that the `--cache-tags` option of [my AudioTagger utility](https://github.com/codeconscious/audiotagger) outputs.
 The advantage of using this tool instead is that it compares tag data against files' last-modified dates and only updates out-of-date tag information, making the operation considerably faster, particularly when your audio files are on a slow external drive, etc.

 ## Finding duplicates